fetchai/agents-aea/docs/skill.md

     ...
 ```

-Then, this an instance of this class is available on the context level like so:
+An instance of this class is available on the context level like so:
 ``` python
 some_class = self.context.some_class
 ```